 5. Always Plan Ahead

 Planning ahead makes staying safe when traveling with allergies a lot easier.
 I have found that the most frustrating travel days have been when I have assumed Charlie could easily find something safe to eat.
 Due to the fact that she is allergic to soy, this can prove difficult even in North America.
 Planning ahead for us often means calling restaurants to see what oils they use and if they are able to provide a detailed list of allergens.
 It also means packing her a second lunch or dinner in case our plans fall through.
+Planning ahead is also very important when taking someone else’s kid on your family vacation who has special dietary needs.

 6. Go With Your Gut